Thursday 1st November

 time to head off but first a photo of everyone for the Irish Times.

-Бine Carroll of the Sanctuary has brought along a busload of YouthReach
+Бine Carroll of Our Organization has brought along a busload of YouthReach

 children and they have volunteered to carry the seals.
 It's traditional